NBA Rumors: Latest on Kawhi Leonard Trade, Devin Booker and More

 While not as impactful as Leonard, free agent guard Jamal Crawford has received interest from the Philadelphia 76ers, according to Keith Pompey of Philly.com.

 Crawford has proven his ability to come off the bench and provide an offensive contribution throughout his career.
 Crawford has won the NBA's Sixth Man of the Year award three times in his career, and he is coming off a season with the Minnesota Timberwolves in which he averaged 10.3 points while playing 20.7 minutes per night.
-His 41.5 shooting percentage is not overly impressive, but it is on track with career percentage of 41.0 percent.
+His 41.5 shooting percentage is not overly impressive, but it is on track with a career percentage of 41.0 percent.

 SportsCenter @SportsCenter